ddrcode/teensy_6502_com_bridge/README.md

 ### Default configuration

 The table below illustrates the default configuration of this project.
-In order to adjust the pin mapping please modify `PINS_MAP` macro definition in the [configuration file](./configuration.h).
+In order to adjust the pin mapping, modify `PINS_MAP` macro definition in the [configuration file](./configuration.h).

 | Teensy pin | CPU pin | CPU pin name | ←  → | CPU Pin name  | CPU pin | Teensy pin |